rhadp-example-repos/automotive-image-builder/docs/index.md

 * The CentOS-Automotive-SIG mailing list:
   <https://lists.centos.org/mailman/listinfo/centos-automotive-sig>
-* The IRC channel: `#centos-automotive` on `irc.libera.chat` (More information on <https://libera.chat/>)
+* The IRC channel: `#centos-automotive` on `irc.libera.chat` (more information on <https://libera.chat/>)
-* Monthly meetings on the third Thursday, 1500 UTC, or as decided by the group
+* Monthly meetings on the third Thursday at 1500 UTC, or as decided by the group

 ## Artifacts

-Currently the SIG has manifests for different Operating Systems and platforms.
+The SIG currently has manifests for different operating systems and platforms.
-You can find them in the `osbuild-manifests` folder using the following
+You can find them in the `osbuild-manifests` folder organized in the following
 structure:
 ```
     osbuild-manifests/